In This Article

 Why Your Local Data Beats the Weather App Every Time

-Weather apps and regional forecasts pull data from the nearest official NOAA or Environment Canada weather station — which on a rural homestead is often 15, 20, or 30 miles away.
+Weather apps and regional forecasts pull data from the nearest official NOAA or Environment Canada station — which on a rural homestead is often 15, 20, or 30 miles away.
 That station sits at a different elevation, in a different soil type, with a different tree canopy, wind exposure, and topography.
 The regional forecast describes a wide area.
 Your rain gauge describes your property.

-This guide covers everything: how to build two versions of a rain gauge from materials you already have, how to track the other measurements that matter for garden planning, how to build a simple but useful weather log, and how to actually use that data to make better decisions about irrigation, planting timing, mulching, frost protection, and crop selection.
+This guide covers everything: how to build two versions of a rain gauge from materials you already have, the evapotranspiration science that makes temperature data as important as rainfall, how to track the other measurements that matter for garden planning, how to build a simple but useful weather log, and how to actually use that data to make better decisions about irrigation, planting timing, mulching, frost protection, and crop selection.

 Understanding What Plants Actually Need: The Water Budget